-Tests for this course will be developed from lecture notes, handouts, and assigned material from text.
-Each student will be given 5 participation points for each class up to 150 points for the semester.
+During this course four (4) written exams plus a final written exam will be administered.
+Material for these exams will be developed from lecture notes, handouts, and assigned material from text.
+Each student will be given five (5) participation points for each class up to 150 points for the semester.
 The points will be based on student's level of participation during each class.
 Points will be deducted for non-participating or a low level of participation based on instructor's subjective evaluation.
 Since this is a professional preparation course, students are expected to dress professionally.
 This means some type of activity attire (sweats, shorts, warm-ups, etc.).
 Street clothes are not considered professional activity attire.
 Students who are not dressed professionally, will be counted present but will not be allowed to participate during that class and points will be deducted from the 5 participation points.